Learning Outcomes

 The firm must ensure the following steps are followed:

-- Appoint a qualified accountant and agree the terms of engagement.
+- Appoint a qualified accountant and agree the terms of engagement, confirming independence and rights of access to records (including authority to report concerns to the SRA).

 - Obtain the report within six months of the end of the accounting period.

-- If the report is qualified, deliver it to the SRA within the same six-month period.
+- If the report is qualified, deliver it to the SRA within the same six‑month period via the route specified by the SRA and ensure the COFA has a copy.

 - Retain a copy of the report and the engagement terms for at least six years.